akhiljalan19/equity-facility-location/README.md

 `approx-optimality-analysis.ipynb`: Contains the code for section 4.3.
 Generate the heatmaps of scale factors for various allocations (Figures 7 - 9), as well as growth of the worst scale factor for the approximately optimal allocation as a function of lambda (Figure 12 in the appendix).
 This also contains the code to find the optimal replacement for Alta Bates under various lambda, eta values (Figure 6).

 `alta-bates-closure.ipynb`: Contains some of the code for section 4.2 on Alta Bates' closure.
 Contains the code analyzing the load increases for nearby hospitals (Figures 4-5), and increases in travel distance for the displaced Alta Bates users (Figures 10-11).
+Computes some statistics about facility 16 - such as the number of users it has when opened, and what their average travel distance is before/after it is opened.

 ## Software requirements